smbonilla/GaussianPancakes/README.md

 This software implements the regularized splatting process presented in our paper [Gaussian Pancakes](https://arxiv.org/abs/2404.06128) to be presented at MICCAI'24.

 ### Notes
-*
+* if using this code base, please cite the [Gaussian Pancakes](https://arxiv.org/abs/2404.06128) paper 🙌
-* depth-diff-gaussian-rasterization [](https://github.com/ingra14m/depth-diff-gaussian-rasterization/tree/depth) use depth branch for depth gradients
+* rasterization engine for 3D Gaussian Splatting depth-diff-gaussian-rasterization [](https://github.com/ingra14m/depth-diff-gaussian-rasterization/tree/depth) use depth branch for depth gradients
+* this repo has the gaussian-norms cuda library for computing gaussian normals efficiently

 ### Pipeline
 <!-- ![pipeline](images/Method_lightmode.png#gh-light-mode-only)
 ![pipeline](images/Method_darkmode.png#gh-dark-mode-only) -->